 As someone with a long-term health issue, it is terrifying to think where we could end up.
 We think the current situation and wait lists are ridiculous, it could easily quadruple, and soon.

-6. We get too much faith in the info we get from medical dramas
+6. We put too much faith in the info we get from medical dramas.

 It’s probably a good job the average doctor doesn’t look like Eric Dane or we’d be at the doctors daily.